WukLab/Clio/Documentation/compile.md

 Software Prerequisite: **Vivado v2019.1.3 (64-bit)** and **Scala**.
 We use this version in our devlopment.
-If you use other Vivado versions, the TCL scripts might fail due to mismatched Vivado IP version numbers.
-If that happens, you can update the TCL scripts to using appropriate versions.
-Nonetheless, we recommend v2020.2 to compile Clio.
+If you have to use other Vivado versions, the TCL scripts might fail due to mismatched Vivado IP version numbers.
+To make it work, you have to update the TCL scripts to using appropriate IP versions.
+Nonetheless, we stronly recommend Vivado v2019.1 for compiling Clio.

 Source code: FPGA related files are under `board/fpga/`.